langchain-ai/helm/charts/langsmith/README.md

 3. Load Balancers
     - Currently, our application spins up one load balancer using a k8s service of type `LoadBalancer` for our frontend.
 If you do not want to setup a load balancer you can simply port-forward the frontend and use that as your external ip for the application.
 4. Authentication
-    - Currently, our self-hosted solution supports either oauth or no auth.
+    - Currently, our self-hosted solution supports oauth as an authn solution.
+    - Note, we do offer a no-auth solution but highly recommend setting up oauth before moving into production.
 5. Using External `Postgres` or `Redis`
     - You can configure external postgres or redis using the external sections in the `values.yaml` file.
-You will need to provide the connection url for the database/redis instance.
+You will need to provide the connection url/params for the database/redis instance.
+Look at the configuration above example for more information.
 6. Networking
     - Our deployment only needs egress for a few things:
         - Fetching images (If mirroring your images, this may not be needed)
         - Talking to any LLMs
     - Your VPC can set up rules to limit any other access.
+7. Resource Usage
+    - We recommend at least 4 vCPUs and 16GB of memory for our application.
+    - We have some default resources set in our `values.yaml` file.
+You can override these values to tune resource usage for your organization.
+    - If the metrics server is enabled in your cluster, we also recommend enabling autoscaling on all deployments.

 ## Values